PhillipWangAust/differential_privacy-2/README.md

 # differential_privacy

+This is part of a course assignment in NCSU CSC-591 Privacy

-Uses a CSV of salaries and plots a differentially private histogram (bins representing salary range) for the salaray data.
+Uses a CSV of salaries and plots a differentially private histogram (bins representing salary range) for the salary data.

 Some material on Differential privacy can be found at https://www.youtube.com/watch?v=OfWj89oRD7g .